Folate (Vitamin B9 / 5-MTHF)

 - 8 authorised statements — see "EU-authorised health claims" below.

-- Common gummy positionings
+- Common positionings

 - prenatal and maternal health